J-1 (Foreign Medical Graduate) Doctor’s Waiver

 Attorney Watson is an active member of the IMG Taskforce, a group of medical and legal professionals dedicated to improving the path that international medical graduates who have completed their training in the United States must follow in becoming legally authorized to provide desperately needed health care services in the United States.

-For more information, or to schedule a consultation, please contact our Bedford office.
+For more information, or to schedule a consultation, please contact our Boston office.